-Azure virtual machine scale sets let you create and manage a group of identical, load balanced VMs.
+Azure virtual machine scale sets let you create and manage a group of load balanced VMs.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
 Scale sets provide high availability to your applications, and allow you to centrally manage, configure, and update a large number of VMs.
 With virtual machine scale sets, you can build large-scale services for areas such as compute, big data, and container workloads.

 Why use virtual machine scale sets?

 To provide redundancy and improved performance, applications are typically distributed across multiple instances.
 Customers may access your application through a load balancer that distributes requests to one of the application instances.
 If you need to perform maintenance or update an application instance, your customers must be distributed to another available application instance.
 To keep up with additional customer demand, you may need to increase the number of application instances that run your application.

 Azure virtual machine scale sets provide the management capabilities for applications that run across many VMs, automatic scaling of resources, and load balancing of traffic.
 Scale sets provide the following key benefits:

 Easy to create and manage multiple VMs

 - When you have many VMs that run your application, it's important to maintain a consistent configuration across your environment.
 For reliable performance of your application, the VM size, disk configuration, and application installs should match across all VMs.

 - With scale sets, all VM instances are created from the same base OS image and configuration.
 This approach lets you easily manage hundreds of VMs without additional configuration tasks or network management.

 - Scale sets support the use of the Azure load balancer for basic layer-4 traffic distribution, and Azure Application Gateway for more advanced layer-7 traffic distribution and TLS termination.

 Provides high availability and application resiliency